Housing bubble: Historical housing bubbles

-Large housing bubbles in OECD counties 1970–2015
+Large housing bubbles in OECD countries 1970–2015

 The table is from Oust and Hrafnkelsson (2017) and has been constructed using their bubble definition.
 The dataset consists of quarterly real prices for 20 OECD countries from 1970 to 2015.
 Duration is the number of quarters since the last turning point (or from the start of the data series).
 Aggregated price change is the aggregate price change for the duration. *The aggregated price change is from the start of the period to the peak.

 Small housing bubbles in OECD countries 1970–2015

 The table is from Oust and Hrafnkelsson (2017) and has been constructed using their bubble definition.
 The dataset consists of quarterly real prices for 20 OECD countries from 1970–2015.
 Duration is the number of quarters since the last turning point (or from the start of the data series).
 Aggregated price change is the aggregate price change for the duration. * The aggregated price change is from the start of the period to the peak.